marcushill/blog/src/pages/about.md

 # About the blog

 I was truly inspired by the about page on [Devon's blog](https://devonzuegel.com).
 She's striving for relative frequent, short, incredibly informal updates and I think I'll do the same.
-I'll also probably talk about things besides just tech (like food, lot's of food), but I'll be sure the segregate topics with tags.
+I'll also probably talk about things besides just tech (like food, lots of food), but I'll be sure the segregate topics with tags.

 # Who am I?